European banking services

-The Single European Payment Area (SEPA) harmonises the way cashless payments are made across Europe.
+The UK is no longer part of the EU but it is still part of the Single European Payment Area (SEPA).
+SEPA harmonises the way cashless payments are made across Europe.

 SEPA allows private individuals and business customers to make non-cash payments in euros - eg by credit or debit card, bank transfer or direct debit - to any beneficiary in the eurozone.

 SEPA Credit Transfer (SCT) means there is no longer any difference between domestic and international payments.

 SEPA can offer businesses many facilities, such as:

 - accepting payment cards from all SEPA countries

 - a single bank account to cover all of Europe